AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-For every support Valkyrie whose type is the same as the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG. | 5
-Valkyrie deals 15% bonus Total DMG.
-This effect is negated for 5s after taking DMG.
-Triggering it again resets the duration. | 10
-When enemies are ignited, frozen or time-slowed, the Valkyrie deals 15% more Total DMG for 8s.
-Triggering it again refreshes its duration. | 10
+Physical and Elemental dmg increases by 15% for 4s after triggering Ultimate evasion | 10 Time slowed enemies take 8% bonus total dmg for 4s | 5 Enemies hit by weapon active take 5% bonus total dmg for 5s | 5 For every 60 hits, enemies take 3% more total dmg, capped at 15%. | 10
 !!! note
     Effective for 6.3.